bennycheung/bennycheung.github.io/_posts/2019-04-28-attribute-based-encryption-for-healthcare-blockchain.md

 Our previous article on ["Why Blockchain for Healthcare?"](https://www.jonahgroup.com/blog/why_blockchain_for_healthcare) explained how to use blockchain to share data with the permissioned parties.
-In this article, we'll expand on the discussion of healthcare data sharing, with a focuse on the data privacy through *Attribute-based Encryption*.
+In this article, we'll expand on the discussion of healthcare data sharing, with a focus on the data privacy through *Attribute-based Encryption*.
 When a patient decided to share part of his/her health data, the data is recorded into a blockchain confidentially.
 Only the permissioned parties can decrypt the shared data.

 As we explore the concept and practice of *attribute-based encryption for healthcare blockchain*,